opsone-ch/documentation/services/firewall.rst

     ...
     }

-Wordpress
+WordPress
 ^^^^^^^^^

-To configure Wordpress to use the proxy, set the following options in your wp-config.php file:
+To configure WordPress to use the proxy, set the following options in your wp-config.php file:

 ::